 There are deeds to the properties in the Bramley area from this period held at the North Yorkshire County Record Office and by the Yorkshire Archeological Society in Leeds.

-“…the hoard was found within a few yards of Ellershaw House, an ancient property located at Bramley Grange.
-There survives … a deed relating to this property (dated 1st September 1642), being an assignment of the remainder of a term of 1050 years by George Maultus, a spurrier of Hewicke upon the Bridge, and Ursula, his wife to the yeoman Richard Bayne of Bramley Grange… in the absense of evidence to the contrary, Richard Bayne must stand as the most likely depositor of the hoard.”
+The hoard was found within a few yards of Ellershaw House, an ancient property located at Bramley Grange.
+There survives a deed relating to this property (dated 1st September 1642), being an assignment of the remainder of a term of 1050 years by George Maultus, a spurrier of Hewicke upon the Bridge, and Ursula, his wife to the yeoman Richard Bayne of Bramley Grange and in the absence of evidence to the contrary, Richard Bayne must stand as the most likely depositor of the hoard.”
 Barclay 1991.